M66B/FairEmail/FAQ.md

 When using a shared mailbox, you might want to enable the option *Synchronize shared folder lists* in the receive settings.

 Sometimes it helps to use the *Other provider* wizard instead of the *Outlook/Office 365* wizard.
+You might need an app password for this, please see [this FAQ](#user-content-faq14).

 <br />